Weakly modular graphs and nonpositive curvature: Weakly modular complex

 \bib{Mozes}{article}{ author={Mozes, Shahar}, title={Products of trees, lattices and simple groups}, booktitle={Proceedings of the International Congress of Mathematicians, Vol. II (Berlin, 1998)}, journal={Doc.
 Math.}, date={1998}, number={Extra Vol. II}, pages={571--582 (electronic)}, issn={1431-0635}, review={\MR{1648106 (2000a:20056)}}, }

-\bib{NiRe}{article}{ author={Niblo, G. A.}, author={Reeves, L. D.}, title={The geometry of cube complexes and the complexity of their fundamental groups}, journal={Topology}, volume={37}, date={1998}, number={3}, pages={621--633}, issn={0040-9383}, review={\MR{1604899 (99a:20037)}}, doi={10.1016/S0040-9383(97)00018-9}, }
+\bib{NiRe}{article}{ author={Niblo, Graham A.}, author={Reeves, Lawrence D.}, title={The geometry of cube complexes and the complexity of their fundamental groups}, journal={Topology}, volume={37}, date={1998}, number={3}, pages={621--633}, issn={0040-9383}, review={\MR{1604899 (99a:20037)}}, doi={10.1016/S0040-9383(97)00018-9}, }

 \bib{Nos}{article}{ author={Noskov, Gennady A.}, title={Combing Euclidean buildings}, journal={Geom.
 Topol.}, volume={4}, date={2000}, pages={85--116 (electronic)}, issn={1465-3060}, review={\MR{1735633 (2001d:20040)}}, doi={10.2140/gt.2000.4.85}, }